Teucer of Babylon: Identity and date

-Teucer of Babylon (also spelled Teukros and Tinkalūŝā) was an ancient Egyptian astrologer of uncertain date, though likely in or before the first century AD.
-He was most likely of Greek descent.
-David Pingree concluded that he is used as a source by Vettius Valens and Rhetorius, which dates him to at least the first century AD, while Wolfgang Hübner argues Marcus Manilius and Julius Firmicus Maternus drew on some of his materials, dating him to at least the first century BC.
-Teucer is mentioned by the philosopher Porphyry, which places him definitively before the third century AD.
+The date of Teucer is reconstructed from references to, and possible borrowings from, his work.
+David Pingree concluded that he was used as a source by Vettius Valens and Rhetorius, which would place him in or before the first century AD.
+Wolfgang Hübner has argued that some of his material was already used by Marcus Manilius and Julius Firmicus Maternus; if the proposed relationship with Manilius is accepted, at least some of the material attributed to Teucer would date to the first century BC.
+Teucer is also mentioned by the philosopher Porphyry, establishing that he lived before the third century AD.